alienarena/alienarena/trunk/docs/README.txt

 Weapons also have alternate firing modes.
 In you controls menu, select your secondary fire key and this will allow you to use these modes.

-There are new powerups such as haste and sproing, in addition to the venerable quad damage and invulerabilty.
+There are new powerups such as haste and sproing, in addition to the venerable quad damage and invulnerability.

 The player will also have a flashlight, which is always present, and very useful.
 The "F" key activates and de-activates the flashlight, or you can bind whatever key you wish to "flashlight" which will turn it on and off.